labor-digital/asset-building/documentation/Plugins.md

 create its own webpack instances. useDefaultCompiler tells you if one of the plugins before the current one already disabled the default compiler.
 Webpack holds the reference to the webpack API.
 The callback is the prepared wrapper around context.callback.

+## customSassLoaderFileExtensionFallback(ext, stylesheetPath, resourceQuery, source, context)
+This hook is only executed if the custom sass loader is used.
+In some edge-cases, like vue single file components the stylesheetPath does not end with .sass or .scss on which the sass loader relies to determine how to parse the file.

+This hook can be used to find the source's real extension and to inject it back into the loader.

 ## compilingDone(output, context)
 This hook is called every time the webpack compiler is finished with its work.